carrot2/elasticsearch-carrot2/README.md

 Installation
 ------------

-In order to install the plugin, run ElasticSearch's `plugin` utility:
+In order to install a stable version of the plugin, run ElasticSearch's `plugin` utility:

     bin/plugin --install org.carrot2/elasticsearch-carrot2/1.0.1

+To install from sources (master branch), run:

+    mvn clean package

+and unzip `target/releases/*.zip` into ES's plugins subfolder of your choice.

 Usage guide